Kotlin/kotlinx.coroutines/docs/topics/coroutines-and-channels.md

 Instead of calling the code that should be invoked after the operation is completed straightaway, you can extract it into a separate callback, often a lambda, and pass this lambda to the caller in order for it to be called later.

-To make the UI responsive, you can either move the whole computation to a separate thread or switch to the Retrofit API and start using callbacks instead of blocking calls.
+To make the UI responsive, you can either move the whole computation to a separate thread or switch to the Retrofit API, which uses callbacks instead of blocking calls.

 ### Use a background thread